-Moderna vaccinees with a record of another COVID-19 vaccine before their first dose of Spikevax will be enumerated, and their demographic characteristics will be described.
-These individuals will be excluded from all other analyses; Moderna vaccinees receiving another Confidential Post-marketing safety study for COVID-19 mRNA-1273 vaccine Protocol mRNA-1273-P904, Date: 27-September-2021, Version 1.2

-COVID-19 vaccine after Spikevax will be censored on the date of receipt of the other vaccine (as specified in Section 9.1).
+Spikevax vaccinees with a record of another COVID-19 vaccine before their first dose of Spikevax will be enumerated, and their demographic characteristics will be described.
+These individuals will be excluded from all other analyses; Spikevax vaccinees receiving another COVID-19 vaccine after Spikevax will be censored on the date of receipt of the other vaccine (as specified in Section 9.1).
+This exclusion criterion will not apply to Spikevax bivalent Original/Omicron BA.1 recipients, who will be included regardless of prior use of other COVID-19 vaccines given recognition of frequent heterologous boosting in routine clinical practice.